llvmsharplang/cli/README.md

 ### Development Environment Notes

-Please note that to setup a working development environment, the Ion git submodule must be initiated, updated using `git submodule init && git submodule update` and then built.
+Please note that to setup a working development environment, the Ion git submodule must be initiated and updated using `git submodule init && git submodule update` and then built.

 ### Development environment setup